 - a.
-Admissions Counselors (ACs) must communicate by telephone, email, or mail with each applicant referred by the National Call Center within 3 business days of receipt of either the prospect list, constituent issues, or voice-mail message. - b.
-ACs must obtain, through a face-to-face interview (whenever feasible) with each applicant, pertinent data to make a determination of admissibility.
-Essential Admissions Requirements (EAR) are the basic requirements necessary for participation in the Job Corps program as enacted in the Workforce Investment Act (WIA), and in the federal regulations interpreting that Act.
+ACs must communicate by telephone, email or mail, with each applicant referred by the National Call Center within three business days of receipt of either the prospect list, constituent issues or voice mail message. - b.
+ACs shall obtain, through a face-to-face interview, whenever possible, with each applicant, pertinent data to make a determination of eligibility.
+Essential Admissions Requirements (EAR) are the basic requirements necessary for participation in the Job Corps program as enacted in the WIA, and in the federal regulations interpreting that Act.
 The OA staff will be responsible for determining whether an applicant meets each EAR.
 The EAR, as described in detail in Exhibit 1-1 of the PRH, must be applied equitably to all individuals who apply to the Job Corps program and may not be replaced, revised, or changed, except for policy changes issued by the National Office of Job Corps through the official process.
-The AC must recruit and screen enough applicants to generate a sufficient number of arrivals to maintain the designated Job Corps center(s) at an average on-board strength of 100 percent of the design capacity, in accordance with the delivery schedule outlined in the OA contract - c.
-Communicating with Applicants and/or Parents, Guardians, or Other Representatives Who Have Disabilities - 1.
-ACs must take appropriate steps to ensure that their communications with applicants (and/or applicants' parents, guardians, or other representatives) who have disabilities are as effective as communications with others.
+The AC must recruit and screen enough applicants to generate a sufficient number of arrivals to maintain the designated Job Corps center(s) at an average on-board strength of 100 percent of design capacity, in accordance with the delivery schedule outlined in the OA contract. - c.
+Communicating With Applicants and/or Parents, Guardians, or Other Representatives Who Have Disabilities - 1.
+ACs must take appropriate steps to ensure that their communications with applicants (and/or applicants' parents, guardians, or other representatives)

+who have disabilities are as effective as communications with others.
 This obligation, which is separate from the reasonable accommodation obligation, is described in detail in Appendix 606.
 Even before taking the actions described in that appendix, ACs need to know that if they receive a request for auxiliary aids and services (communication aids) for a person with a disability, they: